nathandyer/nathandyer.github.io/_posts/2022-08-30-nintendo-switch-oled.md

 And of course, a fresh new battery means I can squeeze several hours out of it on a single charge.

-I know that a lot of folks in my circles suggest a Steam Deck, but to be honest, I have almost not interest in that device.
+I know that a lot of folks in my circles suggest a Steam Deck, but to be honest, I have almost no interest in that device.
 I have monkeyed around with Steam on my current and former laptops, but I always run into compatibility issues.
-I don't want to have to even think about _is this game going to be compatible_, _am I using the right version of Proton_, or _what strange Linux oddity is going to prevent me from playing now?_ I don't want to have to think about any of the "software-y" things when I want to settle down and play games.
+I don't want to have to even think about _is this game going to be compatible_, _am I using the right version of Proton_, or _what strange Linux oddity is going to prevent me from playing now?_ I don't want to have to think about any of the "software-y" things when I settle down for the day and play games.
 I just want to buy a game, know that my experience is going to be identical to the experience intended by developers because I'm using an exact match to the hardware they built and tested the game with, and not have to worry that everything is going to just work.

 I also think they're hilariously chunky and the touchpad is weird, but that's purely subjective on my part.

 So in the end, I decided to go with a device that can fit nicely into my current lifestyle, while being able to now deliver on an experience that I can enjoy without being bothered too much by a crappy display, or worrying that I'm disturbing someone else.

 Hopefully, with this new console, I'll be able to really dive in and experience all the amazing titles I've been missing out on for the past few years!